|Digital proof of an interior layout|

 While I may draw the cover art earlier in the process, I wait until I complete the interior layout to create the cover design.
 It’s easier that way because I won’t actually know the width of the spine until I know the number of pages in the book.
 (The cover is laid out on one page showing back cover, spine, front cover from left to right.)

 I use the guidelines from the printer to work within the trim line and safe space around the edges of the cover.
-With print-on-demand books, there may be some slight shifting of how the books are printed and trimmed, so it is important to stay within those boundaries.
+With print-on-demand books, there may be some slight shifting when the books are printed and trimmed, so it is important to stay within those boundaries.

 Once the cover is complete, it is exported as a print-ready PDF.